raiguard/BottleneckLite/README.md

 - No power (red)
 - Working (green)

 The colors are freely customizable in the mod settings menu.
+To hide an indicator entirely, set Alpha (A) to zero.
 Other settings include indicator size, whether or not they will glow in the dark, and whether or not they will be drawn on mining drills.

 **NOTE:** Because of the way the mod works, all settings are under the `Startup` tab in the mod settings menu, and any changes require restarting